Analyzing collaboration experience

 <figure><img src="/files/pbfXfgV7J3VGre40uS2h" alt=""><figcaption></figcaption></figure>

-#### What to expect from call quality data updates
+#### Impact of call quality data updates across the platform

 Microsoft's stepwise approach to publishing call quality data has different impacts on other parts of the platform: